hrevert/HtTimeZone/README.md

 2. Enable the module in `config/application.config.php`
 3. Copy file located in `./vendor/hrevert/ht-time-zone/config/ht-time-zone.global.php` to `./config/autoload/ht-time-zone.global.php` and change the values as you wish

-For more details on how to use this module, please check this [wiki](https://github.com/hrevert/HtTimeZone/wiki) .
+For more details on how to use this module, please check [/docs](docs/) folder.